codefresh-io/docs.codefresh.io/_docs/products/promotion-flow-triggers.md

 ##### Where can you configure Promotion Flows and triggers?
-In Product > Settings > Promotion Flows, you can select one or more Promotion Flows for the prodcut, and then configure custom conditions to trigger the flows.
+In Product > Settings > Promotion Flows, you can select one or more Promotion Flows for the product, and then configure custom conditions to trigger the flows.
 See also [Promotion Flow CRD]({{site.basurl}}/docs/promotions/configuration/yaml/promotion-flow-crd/).

 {% include